Part 1 J.D. Program

 - Summer Externships

 The Law School may offer additional clinic or externship courses from time to time.
 Questions about whether a clinic or externship course includes credits subject to the 16-hour cap on total credit hours needed to meet graduation requirements should be addressed to the Law School Registrar.

-It is the policy of this law school that students enrolled in a qualified externship course may receive both funding and academic credit.
 For the purposes of this policy, a “qualified externship course” is one recognized as part of the Law School’s academic curriculum and overseen by a member of the Law School’s faculty.
 “Funding” shall be understood to include only a grant, scholarship, or stipend from a source other than the externship field placement itself.

 This policy shall be periodically reviewed by the Academic and Student Affairs Committee and modified as necessary by the Law School faculty after a consideration of the effects of its implementation and in recognition of the policies and procedures adopted by peer and aspirational institutions addressing this issue.